 Dr. Jennifer Turner

 I am accepting new students for Fall 2022.

 Please see www.uakron.edu/aging for more information about the program and how to apply.

 *Denotes current or former student.

-Stanley, J. T., & *Turner, J. R. (accepted).
+Stanley, J. T., & *Turner, J. R. (2021).
 Cross-cultural perspectives on humor appreciation and function across the lifespan.
-Chapter to appear in E. Vanderheiden & C-H. Mayer (Eds.), The Palgrave Handbook of the Psychology of Humor and Culture.
+In E. Vanderheiden & C-H. Mayer (Eds.), The Palgrave Handbook of the Psychology of Humor and Culture.

 Diefendorff, J. M., Stanley, J. T., & Gabriel, A. (2015).
 Aging and emotional labor processes: An interaction-based model.
 Chapter in L. Finkelstein, D. Truxillo, F. Fraccaroli, & R. Kanfer (Eds.), SIOP Organizational Frontiers Series, Facing the Challenges of a Multi-Age Workforce: A Use-Inspired Approach (pp. 180–205).
 Routledge.